OWASP/www-policy/operational/covid-restrictions.md

 - **MANDATORY** Do not record or store any medical data.
 OWASP cannot securely or compliantly hold medical records or status.
 - **RECOMMENDED**: Vaccination status checks.
 Where local regulations permit or mandate, you may ask or be required to see vaccination status or a recent negative COVID test at the entrance.
 If you are mandated or require either fully vaccinated or a recent negative COVID test, put these requirements in the RSVP, so attendees can bring the appropriate information with them.

-**NB: If your region, state, or country prohibits mandatory masking, verifying vaccine passports, or viewing vaccination records or recent negative COVID tests to attend meetings or events, starting August 1, 2021, OWASP prohibits holding in-person meetings without pre-approval.**

-No one can obtain COVID insurance.
-Therefore, OWASP cannot hold events in these jurisdictions as the health risks are too great for leaders and participants, and the liability, financial, and legal risks to OWASP are too risky for a non-profit organization.

 Under no circumstances do not get into confrontations.
 If you feel unsafe, please call law enforcement immediately, or ask the location's staff to call the police for trespass.

-We will continue to review the situation and adjust accordingly.

 ### What is OWASP's position on vaccination?